Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Introduction

-An early treatment of MI will minimize the damage on the cardiac muscle tissues and prevent patients from facing fatal consequences \cite{qatar3}.
-Hence, echocardiography is becoming indispensable to cardiologists since other bedside assessments are incapable of providing detailed views of the heart's chambers and walls \cite{critical}.
-Nonetheless, echocardiography tests produce large and complex data that needs to be entirely exploited and understood in order to make a complete diagnosis based on visual interpretation \cite{AI}, which is highly dependent on the level of experience of the cardiologist in question \cite{QuantitaiveDetection}.
-Moreover, in some cases, an important amount of the generated data remain unused due to insufficient time and difficulty in interpretation \cite{standardTTE}.
-Furthermore, data acquisition is usually performed in emergencies, which often yields images of low quality \cite{contrast,emergencyECHO}.
-Consequently, this significantly decreases the accuracy of the diagnosis \cite{ImpactOI}.
-Therefore, cardiologists along with researchers, have been investigating the possibility of integrating automatic programs into cardiovascular imaging machines to create a more reliable diagnosis process \cite{BayesianNetworks,AIearlyPrediction}.
+Even though echocardiography is an ideal tool to detect RWMA during a myocardial ischemia, some cardiologists find it challenging to use as a primary diagnosis tool and often employ other diagnosis methods to determine the disease, such as electrocardiogram or angiogram \cite{circa}, due to their straightforwardness or simplicity to use and interpret.
+For instance, echocardiography produces large and complex data that needs to be entirely exploited and understood in order to make a complete diagnosis based on visual interpretation \cite{AI}, which is highly dependent on the level of experience of the cardiologist in question \cite{QuantitaiveDetection}.
+Moreover, in some cases, an important amount of the generated data remains unused due to insufficient time and difficulty in interpretation \cite{standardTTE}.
+Furthermore, data acquisition is usually performed in emergencies, which often yields images of low quality \cite{contrast,emergencyECHO}, that may also be of a low-resolution because of the cardiac machine characteristics itself.
+As a result, these constraints negatively impact the accuracy of the MI diagnosis \cite{ImpactOI}.
+Thus, there is a need to create an advanced, reliable and fully-automated process that efficiently uses echocardiography to perform accurate MI detection in real-time \cite{BayesianNetworks,AIearlyPrediction}.

-To address some of the aforementioned issues, several approaches have been developed in order to analyze the cardiac motion or mass.
-Some of which are based on signal-processing analysis such as Fourier tracking \cite{FourierTracking}, or metaheuristics such as genetic algorithms \cite{geneticAlgorithm}, or feature engineering \cite{qatar1}.
-Some other works use ML and convolutional neural networks (CNN) \cite{deepLearningMRI,machineLearning2Decho,qatar2}.
-However, these methods either heavily rely on very specific and limited conditions of data acquisition (high-resolution echocardiograms, high frame-rate, minimal noise) \cite{AIearlyPrediction}, or require the technician or the cardiologist to perform preliminary preprocessing steps to be able to proceed with the prediction process \cite{ANNclassifyLV}.